 - AMIBA has informed our followers that mandatory arbitration is an enemy of small businesses as well as consumers through newsletter briefs and commentaries.
 Far from being “pro-business,” forced arbitration is a tool that often enables corporate giants to rip off small suppliers, contractors and business customers.

 - Countering the corporate narrative that weak environmental and public land protections are “pro-business” in media commentary and PSAs.
 We’ve also defended and promoted Montana’s landmark right to a clean and healthful environment (our home base).

-- AMIBA played a key role in thwarting Walmart’s attempt to enter commercial banking.
+- As part of our ongoing work against monopoly, AMIBA played a key role in thwarting Walmart’s attempt to enter commercial banking.
 We published commentaries, engaged independent trade groups, and offered in-person testimony to the FDIC.
 Approval of Walmart’s bid would have driven out countless community financial institutions, creating a more dangerous concentration of power.

 Business Against Bigotry

 We know more cohesive and inclusive communities are critical to broadening economic opportunities and helping new businesses start and grow.
 This program prods and assists business owners to build a culture of inclusion and equity in their own business and then go further to take a public role in building a more inclusive and welcoming community.
 AMIBA.net/bab

 Indigenous Business Alliances

 We recently began work with Indigenous Business Alliances in Montana and Minnesota to adapt some of the lessons and materials developed in non-native communities to advance their work at accelerating Native entrepreneurship.
 Adapting our “buy local” campaign expertise to Indian Country has been an early focus, and the Minnesota group currently is crafting an “indigenized” version of our campaign guide.